This Paleo Tabouli nixes the grains and uses sweet potatoes, making it grain free, gluten free, paleo, and Whole30 approved!

-There is a Mediterranean and Middle Eastern grocery store a block away from our house that we frequent a decent amount.
+There is a Mediterranean and Middle Eastern grocery store a block away from our house that we frequently go to a decent amount.
 I like to buy my tahini there and browse the different ingredients they have on hand.
+My favorite brand of tahini is Soom – if you are looking to try it, use this link to save 10%.
 Michael sometimes gets lunch there and we will pick up some homemade hummus, tabouli, grape leaves, and pita bread.
 Their food is great and very reasonably priced.
 If only the guy at the counter would loosen up a little.
-I’ve heard he is like that with everyone though, even if you have been going to years.
+I’ve heard he is like that with everyone though, even if you have been going there for years.

 This paleo tabouli was inspired by the one we get across the street.
 I have been wanting to recreate it for awhile, but wanted to make it paleo and Whole30 friendly.
 I have seen a lot of recipes substituting cauliflower rice for the grains, but sometimes cauliflower rice can be pretty bland in my opinion.
 That is where sweet potatoes come in!
 I’m sure your not surprised since I eat them with just about anything.